tm-LBenson/reading-notes/401-notes/read-02.md

 ### Explain why tests are important.
 Please explain as though I were your non technical elder.
+Tests are an important part of making sure code works before it goes into production.
+It allows for a way to check edge cases without having to rely on user feedback, or having unexpected downtime.

 ### What are three expected benefits of testing
+Directly from the reading:
+> - many teams report significant reductions in defect rates, at the cost of a moderate increase in initial development effort
+> - the same teams tend to report that these overheads are more than offset by a reduction in effort in projects’ final phases
+> - although empirical research has so far failed to confirm this, veteran practitioners report that TDD leads to improved design qualities in the code, and more generally a higher degree of “internal” or technical quality, for instance improving the metrics of cohesion and coupling

 ### Name at lest 2 individual pitfalls and at least 2 team pitfalls commonly encountered while writing tests.
 [CI/CD](https://www.youtube.com/watch?v=xSv_m3KhUO8&ab_channel=GitHubTraining%26Guides)